fopancaldi/vmc-project/README.md

 # Documentation

-Simply use
+Use
 ```
 doxygen
 ```
 then open `html/index.html` in a browser.
 There are warnings since some functions (for example, `operator+=` for `Coordinate`) are not documented.
-This is by choice, since those are so intuitive that documenting them would just clutter both the code and the html page.
+This is by choice, since those are so simple that documenting them would just clutter both the code and the html page.

 Do **not** generate a Doxygen configuration file.